iamVP7/mozwebext_book/manuscript/WebExtension_notifier.md

   });
 ```

-We will have the notification id at the place of **waterNotification**.
+We will have the notification ID at the place of **waterNotification**.
 As of now, Firefox is supporting only the basic type of notification.
 We can have a small **title** text and a descriptive **message** alone in our notification.

 Note in case we call notification creation more than once in rapid succession, Firefox may end up not displaying any notification at all.